Physics-Informed Global Extraction of the Universal Small-$x$ Dipole Amplitude

 \textbf{\textit{Conclusion.}} We have performed a global and dynamics-constrained determination of the universal small-$x$ dipole amplitude $N(r,x_B)$ using a physics-informed neural network.
 In our approach, the amplitude is represented by a smooth surrogate $\mathcal{N}_\theta(r,x_B)$ and is constrained directly at the functional level by the ciBK evolution equation together with precision DIS and diffractive data.
-The initial profile is inferred non-parametrically from data while remaining consistent with ciBK dynamics.
-Within the fitted kinematic region, the resulting universal amplitude simultaneously describes the reduced total cross section, the reduced charm cross section, and exclusive $J/\psi$ photoproduction.
-Another central outcome of this analysis is a well-behaved momentum-space representation.
-By incorporating physical regularizer of the Fourier-positivity penalty on the momentum-space $S$-matrix, we obtain a PINN solution whose $S(k_T,x_B)$ remains non-negative for $x_B \le 0.01$ over the transverse-momentum range shown.
-This addresses a long-standing practical issue in dipole-model initial conditions and supports a consistent use of the extracted amplitude in downstream CGC calculations that require a stable and positive momentum-space dipole input.
+The initial profile is inferred non-parametrically from data while remaining consistent with ciBK dynamics. {Within the fitted kinematic region, the resulting universal amplitude simultaneously describes the reduced total cross section, the reduced charm cross section, and exclusive $J/\psi$ photoproduction.
+Another central outcome is a well-behaved momentum-space representation: by incorporating the Fourier-positivity penalty on the momentum-space $S$-matrix, we obtain a PINN solution whose $S(k_T,x_B)$ remains non-negative for $x_B \le 0.01$ over the transverse-momentum range shown.
+This addresses a long-standing issue in dipole-model initial conditions and enables consistent use of the extracted amplitude in downstream CGC calculations requiring a positive momentum-space input.
+It also motivates going beyond the McLerran–Venugopalan parametrization as an initial condition for the proton.}

-The present study employs an impact-parameter independent dipole amplitude and leading-order impact factors, and we restrict the fit to $x_B\le 0.004$ experimental data to suppress potential DGLAP-dominated contributions and reduce sensitivity to pre-asymptotic effects associated with the rapidity-shift non-locality.
-Natural next steps are to extend this framework to impact-parameter dependent amplitudes and to incorporate NLO impact factors together with NLO/collinearly resummed evolution, enabling more stringent universality tests and direct confrontation with forthcoming EIC precision data.
+The present study employs an impact-parameter independent dipole amplitude and leading-order impact factors, and we restrict the fit to $x_B\le 0.004$ experimental data to suppress potential DGLAP-dominated contributions and reduce sensitivity to pre-asymptotic effects associated with the rapidity-shift non-locality. {Natural next steps are to add impact-parameter dependence and NLO impact factors with NLO + NLL evolution; beyond the mean-field BK level, the LO~\cite{Mueller:2001uk,Lappi:2012vw,Schlichting:2014ipa} and NLO JIMWLK~\cite{Kovner:2013ona, Kovner:2014lca} equations can also be solved with the score-based method and linked to our PINN framework.
+Together, these would enable more stringent universality tests and direct confrontation with forthcoming EIC precision data.}

 More broadly, our framework moves beyond a purely ``data-driven” fit toward ``physics-driven” inference.
 PINN acts as a differentiable surrogate that simultaneously enforces the evolution equation, accommodates precise measurements, and incorporates first-principles constraints such as unitarity and color transparency.
 By combining these complementary sources of information, the network is guided not only by statistical agreement with data but also by the underlying QCD dynamics, helping ensure that the extracted amplitude remains physically consistent across the full kinematic domain.
 This strategy is inherently generalizable and offers a robust template for embedding fundamental laws into data-driven inference in scientific settings where dynamical equations and first-principles constraints coexist with experimental measurements.